 The Safety, Health and Welfare At Work (Chemical Agents) Regulations, 2001 and the Safety, Health and Welfare at Work (Chemical Agents) (Amendment) Regulations 2015 apply to any enterprise where hazardous chemical agents are used or generated.
 The amendment is as a result of the CLP Regulation (EC) No 1272/2008 on the classification, packaging and labelling of substances and mixtures and updates to other primary legislation.
+(Please note that the COSHH or Control of Substances Hazardous to Health Regulations are UK Regulations and do not apply)

 The enterprise does not have to be involved in the manufacture of some substance or mixture to come under the requirements of these Regulations.
 Once any hazardous substance is used or generated , for example, cleaning chemicals or welding, then the Regulations apply.